Venkata09/AWS_Developer_Certification/README.md

 Instances launched into the default subset receive both a public IPV4 address and a private IPV4 address.
 Instances in a default subnet also receive both publie and private DNS hostnames

+## EC-2

+#### Ec-2 Tagging
+Tag as much as possible, tags as used to patrol the costs and to see where your costs are coming from.

+Once you create the EC2 instance, you will be using the **public ip-address** to SSH to the machine.

 # NACL - Network access control list

 # Fully managed SQL Databases - RDS